flowtsohg/mdx-m3-viewer/README.md

 * `getTeamColorsMode()` - Get the team colors mode.
 * `setPolygonMode(b)` - Set the polygon render mode.
 True for filled, false for wireframe.
 * `getPolygonMode()` - Get the polygon render mode.
-* `setTexturesMode(b)` - Shows or hides all of the textures.
-If hidden, a white texture will replace the original textures.
-Note: this only affects the diffuse and emissive textures of SC2 models.
-* `getTexturesMode()` - Get the textures mode.
 * `setShader(id)` - Set the shader to be used for Starcraft 2 models.
 Possible values are 0 for `standard`, 1 for `diffuse`, 2 for `normals`, 3 for `texture coordinates`, 4 for `normal map`, 5 for `specular map`, 6 for `specular map + normal map`, 7 for `emissive`, 8 for `unshaded`, 9 for `unshaded + normal map`, and finally 10 for `decal`.
 * `getShader()` - Get the shader used for Starcraft 2 models.
 * `setCamera(objectId, cameraId)` - Set the camera.
 If either objectId or cameraId is equal to -1, then the free-form camera is used.